PREPARING YOU FOR GOING HOME

 OR if the problem seems less serious:

 • Call your surgeon (refer to the discharge summary for their phone number).
-If he or she isn't available, please contact your family doctor or visit your local Accident & Medical Clinic.
+If they aren't available, please contact your family doctor or visit your local accident & medical clinic.

 Pain management